 Salted Turtle Caramel Apples

-Salted Turtle Caramel Apples are dipped in homemade caramel, then drizzled with melted chocolate with a sprinkling of toasted pecans and flaky sea salt.
-These caramel apples will give you your candy fix the homemade way!
+Salted Turtle Caramel Apples are homemade caramel apples drizzled with melted chocolate, toasted pecans and flaky sea salt!

 Simple Salted Caramels Recipe with Video by Inspired Taste